titom73/junos-py-demo/README.md

 # junos-py-demo
-Demo Script to demonstrate ability to automate Junos with Python
+Demo Scripts to demonstrate ability to automate Junos with Python

+## About
 This repository provides some scripts to demonstrate how to automate Junos with Python, So There is 3 different sections:
 - Build
 - Run